juliensalinas/torrengo/README.md

 1. Set your Go environment variables properly
 1. `go get github.com/juliensalinas/torrengo`
-1. `go build`...
+1. `go build torrengo`

-Each website scraper is an independent library that can be installed and reused.
+Each website's scraper is an independent library that can be installed and reused.
 For example if you only want to use the Archive.org scraping library, simply do:

 * `go get github.com/juliensalinas/torrengo/arc`